 I have developed a program to counteract the symptoms of Parkinson's disease.
 Working hands-on with clients, I have found that stimulating them to re-learn their impaired motor skills results in decreased symptoms of the disease.

 I have compelling results that show some patients who do exercises on my plan either stop the progression of symptoms, or even show improvement when tested by a neurologist.

 My hypothesis is that exercises which target the impaired movements for Parkinson's patients appear to stimulate the brain to form new neurological pathways around its damaged areas.
 The brain and body appear to be adapting and finding new ways of moving.
 And with encouragement and feedback, patients are more mindful of controlling their movements.
 This concept is known as neuroplasticity, and you can read more about it here.

 While there is no cure for Parkinson's, medications and exercise can work together to manage the disease.
-In combination with drugs which add dopamine to the brain, my success with exercise give patients an additional tool to improve their quality of life.
+In combination with drugs which add dopamine to the brain, my success with exercise gives patients an additional tool to improve their quality of life.